messagebot/ah-elasticsearch-orm/README.md

 ## Notes:
 - `api.models` is where constructors for instances live, ie: `new api.models.person()`
-- `guid` is a unique primary key for all instances, and it is set to `_id` for the elasticsearch instance.
+- `guid` is a unique primary key for all instances, and it is set to `_id` for the ElasticSearch instance.
-- By default, all instances are expected to have a `createdAt` and `updatedAt` property at the top of the schema details.
+- By default, all instances will have a `createdAt` and `updatedAt` property at the top of the _source.
+- When searching, always use lower-case letters.
+See the example analyzer for a hint at performing normal string searches.
 - For aggregations, the interval/format map is:
 ```js
 var format = 'yyyy-MM-dd';